 In rural areas, the low levels of information and awareness among young people can act as a barrier that limits their participation in future decision-making processes.
 But, as this project has shown, it’s not an insurmountable obstacle.

 The EU4Youth Alumni Network brings together young beneficiaries of the EU4Youth, Erasmus+ Youth in Action and European Solidarity Corps programmes, and the network of Young European Ambassadors from the Eastern partner countries.
-Find out more about the 2022 application call.

 Interested in the latest news and opportunities?